How to Wear and Maintain Tyvek Suits & Sterile Coveralls

 4. Reusing Disposable Suits

-While it may be tempting to stretch costs by reusing single-use Tyvek suits or sterile coveralls, this actually increases contamination risk and compromises suit integrity.
+While it may be tempting to stretch costs by reusing single-use Tyvek suits or sterile coveralls, this actually increases the risk of contamination and compromises the integrity of the suit.
 Always follow your facility’s guidelines on single-use garments.

 5. Improper Removal (Doffing) Technique